Phyllanthus fluitans: Taxonomy

 It was formerly placed in the family Euphorbiaceae evident from the common name "floating spurge", along with many other species in the genus Phyllanthus and Phyllanthaceae until 1993, when a maximum parsimony was done and revealed that Euphorbiaceae had several lineages in it, including Phyllanthaceae and its subsequent taxa.
 It is also apparently most closely related to P. caroliniensis.

 Distribution and habitat

 It is native to the Amazon basin with its range being in Peru, Ecuador, Colombia, Brazil, Bolivia, Venezuela, Paraguay, and northern Argentina with the type location being in the Rio Negro tributary.
 It has been seen outside its native range in southern Florida and Mexico (Tabasco) being naturalised where it has invaded.
-This species’ distribution can also potentially reach Puerto Rico, Hawaii, Louisiana, the southern parts of south east states of the US like Texas, Alabama, Georgia, and Mississippi where it has the potential to be problematic invasive species like water fern, water lettuce and water hyacinth by covering large swaths of stagnant backwater areas.
+This species’ distribution can also potentially reach Puerto Rico, Hawaii, Louisiana, the southern parts of south east states of the US like Texas, Alabama, Georgia, and Mississippi where it has the potential to be a problematic invasive species like water fern, water lettuce and water hyacinth by covering large swaths of stagnant backwater areas.
 This noxious species may limit or totally block all ambient light penetration to the bottom of the system, which can stunt and potentially kill submersed plants growing below.
 It has also been recorded in Panama.